PavelDoGreat/Laws-of-Universe/README.md

 ## Heaven

 The white part of existence where only good things exist.
-All the noisy parts of reality does not exist there - negative emotions, spicy and other interesting tastes that arise from mixing with noise.
+All the noisy parts of reality does not exist there - negative emotions, spicy and other interesting tastes that arise from mixing perfection with noise.
 Only bliss and no suffering.

 It is in some way limited to only beautiful things and does not include raw reality and all the possibilites of experiences.
 Most souls choose to reside in Heaven.